-- 1. Assignments and class work missed because of absences shall be made up within a period of time equal to the same amount of time of the absences.
-Teachers should have a procedure which allows students to determine and obtain copies of missed work. - 2.
+- 1. Assignments and class work missed because of absences shall be made up within a period of time equal to the same amount of time of the absences. - 2.
 If missed work is not made up within the aforementioned time, points may be deducted for each day it is late.
 Additional time should be granted for extended absences. - 3.
-Students who fail to complete make-up work in the allotted time may either be assigned a failing grade for the missing work or receive an incomplete for the nine- week period. - 4.
-Once students return to school, they are expected to touch base with each of their teachers to determine what work is outstanding. - 5.
-Absences during a long-term project will not affect the date the project is due for that particular student. - 6.
-Exceptions to the make-up policy may be granted by the principal.
+Students who fail to complete make-up work in the allotted time may either be assigned a failing grade for the missing work or receive an incomplete for the nine-week period. - 4.
+Absences during a long-term project will not affect the date the project is due for that particular student. - 5.
+Exceptions to the make-up policy can be granted by the principal.